ayaan9618/pybicsolver/README.md

 Simple and User-Friendly: Designed for ease of use with clear instructions.
 Core Arithmetic Operations: Performs addition (+), subtraction (-), multiplication (*), and division (/).
 Numbers and Operators: Accepts numerical inputs and basic mathematical operators.
+**Requirements:**

+Python 3.x (Download from https://www.python.org/downloads/)

+**How to use:**

+Open a terminal or command prompt and navigate to the project directory.
+Run the program with python pybicsolver.py.
+The program will prompt you for various operations Enter your desired word for each prompt.
+Once all words are provided, the program will display the completed Mad Libs story.